walidoc/SuperMario/README.md

 A mini Super Mario game inspired from the original one.

 # About
-This project was made for educational pusposes.
-The game was implemented in C language with help of SDL library integrated in CodeBlocks for the graphics.
+This project was made for educational purposes.
+The game was implemented in C++ language with help of SDL library integrated in CodeBlocks for the graphics.
 Also the user-interface for this project is in the French langauge.

 # Usage